odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

         // Invoke the Domain with inputs and retain the result
         $userId = $this->userCreator->createUser($user);

-        // Invoke the Responder with any data the Responder needs to build an HTTP response return $response->withJson(['user_id' => $userId]);
+        // Build an HTTP response
+        return $response->withJson(['user_id' => $userId]);
     }
 }